 29. The Shaw Library is named after Charlotte Shaw (not George Bernard Shaw)

 LSE’s Shaw Library is named after its founder Charlotte Shaw (pictured, left) and not her famous husband, playwright and LSE founder George Bernard.
 Charlotte was LSE’s first major donor – and even provided the early School with its premises in Adelphi Terrace.
 Read more.

 30. Six campus locations are named after St Clement

 Five campus locations remember St Clement: Clement’s Inn, Clement’s Inn Passage, Clement’s Lane, St Clement’s and Clement House.
-The sixth is the Anchorage, currently being demolished.
+The sixth is the Anchorage, now demolished.
 It is the most unlikely campus spot to get its name from St Clement, who was the fourth Pope, in approximately 80-99 AD.
 St Clement was banished by the emperor Trajan and then put to death by being thrown into the sea while strapped to an anchor.
-There is a cast iron anchor on the front wall of the Anchorage.
+There was a cast iron anchor on the front wall of the Anchorage.

 31. LSE’s motto “rerum cognoscere causas” was chosen by Professor Edwin Cannan

 Find out more about this leading economist and keen cyclist Professor Edwin Cannan, who died 80 years ago, on 8 April 1935.

 32. 20 Kingsway used to be a tea shop for suffragettes

 Now home to LSE’s Teaching and Learning Centre, 20 Kingsway used to house the Tea Cup Inn – a tea shop for suffragettes.
 Read more

 33. The UK’s first Professor of Economic History was LSE’s Lilian Knowles, in 1921